Star Wars Combine: Development

 Since its creation in 1998, the simulation has seen a number of upgrades and differing rates of development by volunteers.
 Moving from a standalone program with web-based community space to a full browser-based online game over the years, there has also been difficulty due to inexperience with other coding languages, lack of funds or any number of other reasons.
 In recent years, features such as the ability to produce ships, vehicles and gear in factories, basic Player vs Creature (P.v.C) Combat and a canonized Galactic Map have been implemented, leading to better overall gameplay.
 Reportedly it was one of the first MMORPGs which implemented a web service solution to its architecture in 2005.

 Academic use

-The simulation has been the subject of several academic studies, ranging from English literacy and related improvements in a role-playing environment to psychological studies on Internet communities.
+The simulation has been the subject of several academic studies, ranging from English literacy and related improvements in a role-playing environment to psychological studies on what are called "Internet communities", that is groups of people who connect and interact online around shared interests, goals, or experiences.
 Two academic theses were also based on this game.
 These were also presented at the Second International Conference on Web Information Systems and Technologies.
 Star Wars Combine has also been cited in two papers from the International Game Developers Association for its programming choices and security measures.